gil2rok/gil2rok.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Attended [ISBA 2024](https://www.unive.it/web/en/2208/home) in Venice, Italy.
-Presented poster on DR-G-HMC sampling algorithm.
+Attended [ISBA 2024](https://www.unive.it/web/en/2208/home) in Venice, Italy and presented a poster.